calaldees/teachingWorkshops/teacherTraining/digitalLiteracy.md

 ### Evaluating sources of information

-Most of the education about digital literacy focus on information analysis
+Most of the education about digital literacy focus on information analysis.

 The English curriculum doesn't mention the internet, source, digital or media.
+'Assessing the quality of an information source' is now been moved into the realm of the Computing curriculum.

 Access to information is not a problem anymore - how to find and use it IS.
 Regardless of subject, the skill is how to locate and use information.